kylln20/WRO_FE_2023-24/README.md

 During a turn, we set the servo to a default turning angle of 25 degrees.
 However, if the angle calculated through the difference of wall areas is greater than 25 degrees, the car will use this angle instead of the default 25 degrees.
 This ensures we don’t hit the wall during tighter turns.

 Additionally, to count the number of corners the car has passed, the program counts the orange lines on the mat.
-The line is searched for using binary thresholding, with an orange colour mask on a centred region of interest.
+The line is searched for using our object detection algorithm, with an orange colour mask on a centred region of interest.
 Once the area of the line contour has passed a certain value, the program knows the car has passed a corner.

 &nbsp;